TRAIL AMBASSADOR PROGRAM

 13. Downhill skiers have the right-of-way.

-15. If you can afford it, please buy a Community Nordic Trails Pass to support cross country skiing.
+15. If you can afford it, please buy a Community Nordic Trails Pass to support trail grooming.

 And finally, say "Hi" to the Gallatin Valley Trail Ambassadors, who are working hard to reduce trail user conflict and provide good information to trail users.